JasonAgung/tango-puzzle/tango-puzzle/README.md

 A web-based implementation of the Tango (Tangly) logic puzzle game with an intelligent solver using Constraint Satisfaction Problem (CSP) techniques.

+## Motivation

+While Tango puzzles are available online (such as at tangly.org), there are very few automated solvers available for this puzzle type, particularly ones that use constraint satisfaction techniques.
+This implementation fills that gap by providing:
+- A complete CSP-based solver that can solve any valid Tango puzzle
+- Step-by-step explanations of the solving process
+- A puzzle generator that creates puzzles of varying difficulty
+- An educational tool for understanding constraint satisfaction problems

 ## Game Overview

 Tango is a visual logic puzzle where players must fill a 6x6 grid with sun and moon symbols following specific rules: